mission

 Changing Expectations seeks to partner on the following inclusive artificial intelligence (AI) literacy education goals – close the AI digital divide by ensuring unserved learners can use AI skills crucial for 21st-century education and the workforce, increase the diversity of AI users, managers, and developers, and provide AI literacy education that addresses culturally relevant issues.

 We focus our work on reaching out to Black and Hispanic communities, low-income, aging individuals, LEP, rural, individuals with disabilities, and veterans who might otherwise not have access to quality STEM, tech, and digital skills preparation programs to close the opportunity gaps they face.
-To support our mission to broaden the participation of communities unserved and underserved in the STEM and digital workforce, our programs include providing AI consulting and sales work-based learning opportunities through a paid pre-apprenticeship for underserved high school and HBCU students.
+To support our mission to broaden the participation of communities unserved and underserved in the STEM and digital workforce, our programs include providing AI consulting and sales work-based learning opportunities through a paid AI internship for underserved high school and HBCU students.

 For every dollar donated, we can help underserved teachers, students, and adults.
 We provide access to technical education and boost confidence, close opportunity gaps, build a better community, and ensure that underserved and underserved people have the skills needed to compete in today’s ever-evolving marketplace.